EGO Commercial String Trimmer Set to Challenge Stihl in the Pro Market

 - Professional performance as a primary option in noise and emission-sensitive areas

 - On the high end of the price scale

 One of the first things we noticed about the EGO Commercial string trimmer is its 15-inch cutting swath.
 That’s slightly smaller than the 16- and 17-inch diameters we see on many Pro models.
 However, making the switch from gas to battery comes with some necessary behavior changes to get the most from any system.

 EGO sticks with 0.095″ line on this trimmer—and the spool holds up to 29 feet.
 It’s the size we expect from Pro string trimmers and popular on higher-performance cordless models.
 Many of our Pro lawn crews prefer 0.105″ line as a tougher option.
-However, it’s unusual to find a cordless string trimmer that accepts it, so we’re not surprised to find 0.095″ here.
+However, not many battery-powered string trimmer are rated for it as a way to conserve battery power.

 Battery and Connection

 One of the biggest design differences from EGO’s residential line is the use of their backpack battery and minimalist connector.
 Rather than rehash it here, check out our standalone review of the EGO backpack battery .
 Incidentally, the Commercial tools also work with the BH1001 backpack link—just disconnect the plug from the battery casing.

 When connecting the backpack to the tool, you actually need to connect it from the front of the trimmer motor body.
 It seems odd at first, but it actually puts less strain at the connection point than it would on the back.
 It also moves the cable towards your body, compacting your footprint and eliminating a potential snag point.